• Skip to primary navigation

 Both have a sweet and slight peppery taste, as well as essential oils that give them their distinct aroma and flavor.

-They can also be used interchangeably in recipes, although adjustments may need to be made.
+They can also be used interchangeably in recipes, although adjustments may need to be made - see a Freshly vs Hello Fresh comparison of meal flexibility for more on swapping ingredients.

-Fresh basil stands out with its vibrant green color and delicate leaves.
+Fresh basil stands out with its bright green color and delicate leaves.

 It's often used as a garnish, or added at the end of cooking to maintain freshness and fragrance.